patrickbryant/patrickbryant.github.io/_posts/2021-01-26-renewables.md

 The Energy "Market"
 ------
 The energy market is not a normal market.
 Depending on where you live, you likely have no choice in where to send your money in exchange for electricty.

+**Work in Progress: This is where I will explain how utilities make money and why cap and trade makes less sense than renewable portfolio standards**